 Drake fans have been waiting for a new album for a couple of years now with scarcely any teasers, even.
 Rumors suggested that Certified Lover Boy would drop in the first week of August but, apparently, the record is actually releasing in early September.

-Back in mid-January, Drake took to Instagram to reveal that his sixth studio album would not be released as planned, as he was recovering from a knee injury.
+Remember, Drake didn't drop his sixth studio album in January because he was recovering from a knee injury.

-"I was planning to release my album this month, but between surgery and rehab, my energy has been dedicated to recovery," Drake wrote.
+"I was planning to release my album this month, but between surgery and rehab, my energy has been dedicated to recovery," Drake wrote on Instagram at the time.
 "I'm blessed to be back on my feet, feeling great and focused on the album, but CLB won't be dropping in January.
 I'm looking forward to sharing it with you all in 2021."

-Prior to that, Drake’s longtime producer Noah ‘40’ Shebib teased the album's varied sonic landscape in an appearance on Kevin Durant's ETCS podcast.
-Revealing that the album was "ready to go" back in October 2020, 40 said the album would deliver all the "different types of Drake music."
+Prior to that, Drake’s longtime producer Noah ‘40’ Shebib teased Certified Lover Boy's varied sonic landscape in an appearance on Kevin Durant's ETCS podcast.
+The album was "ready to go" back in October 2020, apparently, and 40 explained that the album would deliver all "different types of Drake music."

 That initial merch reveal came a week after Champagne Papi dropped the star-studded visuals for "Laugh Now Cry Later," featuring Lil Durk.
 "Laugh Now Cry Later off my next studio album CERTIFIED LOVER BOY," he wrote on Instagram for his 70 million followers.
 Thus far, it's the only single issued from Certified Lover Boy.